 Spring has sprung and bunnies abound!
-If you’re in need for a way to dress up your Easter table, aside from chocolate eggs or Peeps, we have a delicious and adorable homemade solution: a cute take on a fuzzy bunny cake!
-Read on for this easy and adorable Easter cake tutorial, perfect for cake decorators and bakers alike!
+If you’re in need for a way to dress up your Easter table, we have a delicious and adorable homemade solution: a cute take on a fuzzy Easter Bunny cake!

 You will need:

 - Two baked, cooled cake layers in flavor of your choice (I made a vanilla cake and tinted the layers pink)

 - Piping bag fitted with a multi-opening tip, such as Wilton #233

 - Small amount of cornstarch, for working with fondant

 Tip: Coloring black fondant can be a difficult process.
 I always keep pre-purchased black fondant on hand for quick and easy use!

 Begin your Easter bunny cake by filling your two-layer cake and then frosting the outside.
 Secure the first cake layer to your cake board using a dab of buttercream.
 Add a layer of buttercream to the top then sandwich with the next cake layer.
 Continue to frost the top and sides of the cake.